No honeymoon: Protests to greet President Trump

 (CNN)The dawn of Donald Trump's presidency will be closely followed by a gathering of hundreds of thousands of protesters flooding Washington to demonstrate and attempt to disrupt the new administration's inaugural weekend.

-Protests are expected across the nation's capital on Friday, when Trump takes the oath of office, and Saturday's Women's March on Washington is now expected to attract a quarter million participants, potentially making it one of the larger political rallies the city has seen.
+Protests are expected across the nation's capital on Friday, when Trump takes the oath of office, and Saturday's Women's March on Washington could attract a quarter million participants, potentially making it one of the larger political rallies the city has seen.

 "We're really trying to set a tone of resistance for the coming years," Lacy MacAuley, a DisruptJ20 organizer, told CNN.
 "Donald Trump represents a shift in our politics in a dangerous, harmful, exclusionary direction.
 We oppose those policies of hate."

-Activists operating as part of the DisruptJ20 coalition will stage protests Friday at security checkpoints around the National Mall, where access is limited to inaugural ticket holders, in an attempt to slow the entry of the estimated 900,000 people set to attend the swearing-in ceremony.
+Activists operating as part of the DisruptJ20 coalition will stage protests Friday at security checkpoints around the National Mall, where access is limited to inaugural ticket holders.
+An early delay could cause major delays and create a ripple effect of congestion across a crowded city that, according to Department of Homeland Security chief Jeh Johnson, could see as many as 900,000 spectators attend inaugural ceremonies.

 Demonstrators also plan to create impromptu blockades along the heavily fortified inaugural parade route.
 Unlike the Women's March on Saturday, which secured permits and will provide protesters with porta-potties and spaces to accommodate the disabled, DisruptJ20 is aiming to shut down key thoroughfares and gum up the inaugural glitz.